-The Tolbooth has now been shut for a number of years and will not reopen whilst there are any concerns regarding the structural stability of the internal arch.
+The Tolbooth has now been shut for a number of years and reopening is not an option whilst there are any concerns regarding the structural stability of the internal arch.
 The museum remains part of the City's cultural offering and regular enquiries from the public are received regarding its reopening.

 The building has an overall condition grade of B:Satisfactory, when assessed in 2018.
 However, the roof and associated drainage were assessed as C:Poor at that time.
 There has almost certainly been further deterioration since then and the roof may well now be considered to be D:Bad.
 That would push the overall condition of the building into C:Poor.
 The internal condition of the building is also being affected by the water penetration.
-Lack of action would see further deterioration of internal finishes.
+Lack of action would see further deterioration of internal finishes and features with historic interest.